-As a result of the developmental process for The Roscoe Collegiate Model, the district has evolved away from the 20th Century concept of an Independent School District into more of a System Model approach.
-Currently, members of the Roscoe Collegiate System include the original two-year higher education partners, Western Texas College in Snyder and Texas State Technical College in Sweetwater, as well as the original parent organization for Early College and T-STEM, Educate Texas.
-Additionally, the district has a four-year university partnership with Angelo State University, as well as system partnerships with Texas A&M AgriLife Extension, 4H, and the Texas Tech T-STEM Center.
+During the developmental phase of The Roscoe Collegiate Model, the district has evolved away from the 20th Century concept of an Independent School District into more of a System Model approach.
+Currently, members of the Roscoe Collegiate System include the original two-year higher education partners, Western Texas College (WTC) in Snyder and Texas State Technical College (TSTC) in Sweetwater, as well as the original parent organization for Early College and T-STEM, Educate Texas.
+Additionally, the district now has a direct four-year university partnership with Angelo State University, indirect partnerships through WTC with Texas A&M University and Texas Tech University, as well as system partnerships with Texas A&M AgriLife Extension, 4H, and the Texas Tech T-STEM Center.
+Current business partnerships include Collegiate Chiropractic and Wellness Center, Equine Sports Medicine and Surgery, Ludlum Measurements, and Nike, with other relationships in the developmental phase.
 This Systemic Model approach enables Roscoe Collegiate to better provide students with the resources necessary to engage in a much more globally competitive educational and work force environment, than students heretofore have experienced, upon graduation from high school.
 It is the goal of Educate Texas at the state level and Jobs for the Future at the national level for The Roscoe Collegiate System Model to become a model that can be replicated by other schools in Texas and the United States interested in 21st Century School Transformation.